ethanbaker/cpick/README.md

 ]
 ~~~

 Cpick comes with three color types as a default: CSS, Solarized, and XTERM.
-In order to fix complicated import problems, the json data is present in the [colors.go](https://github.com/ethanbaker/cpick/blob/master/colors.go) file as a string.
+In order to fix complicated import problems, the JSON data is present in the [colors.go](https://github.com/ethanbaker/cpick/blob/master/colors.go) file as a string.
 The preset data always has the lowest priority for being used.

----

-## Issues, Suggestions, and Patches

-For issues and suggestions, please include as much useful information is possible.
-Make sure the issue is actually present or the suggestion is not included.

-For patches, please submit them as pull requests.